 Transportation and material moving

 Location quotients allow us to explore the occupational make-up of a metropolitan area by comparing the composition of jobs in an area relative to the national average.
 (See table 1.)
 For example, a location quotient of 2.0 indicates that an occupation accounts for twice the share of employment in the area than it does nationally.
 In the Memphis Metropolitan Statistical Area, above average concentrations of employment were found in many of the occupations within the transportation and material moving group.
-For instance, hand laborers and freight, stock, and material movers were employed at 3.4 times the national rate in Memphis, and heavy and tractor-trailer truck drivers, at 1.9 times the U.S. average.
-On the other hand, driver/sales workers had a location quotient of 1.2 in Memphis, indicating that this particular occupation’s local and national employment shares were similar.
+For instance, hand laborers and freight, stock, and material movers were employed at 3.2 times the national rate in Memphis, and industrial truck and tractor operations at 2.5 times the U.S. average.
+On the other hand, machine feeders and offbearers had a location quotient of 1.1 in Memphis, indicating that this particular occupation's local and national employment shares were similar.